 Production of Adrenalin depends upon a methylation reaction in which nor-adrenalin is methylated by the enzyme Phenylethanolamine-N-methyltransferase.
 One of the earliest signs of vitamin B12 deficiency is orthostatic hypotension, initially described in 1962 (Kalbfliesch and Woods, 1962), and infrequently thereafter (White etal, 1981; Eisenhofer etal, 1982; Johnson 1987; Lossos and Argov, 1991; Girard etal, 1998; Beitzke etal 2002; Moore etal, 2004; Ganjehei etal, 2012), however, the association between methyl B12 and the formation of adrenalin does not seem to have been commonly known until much later, despite the existence of the enzyme PNMT in the adrenals being known as early as 1968 (Laduron and Belpaire, 1968; Kitabche and Williams, 1969).

-Deficiency of vitamin B12 has been shown to cause mitochondrial disease, and as such potentially is implicated in the known mitochondrial diseases, including autism, cerebral palsy, Parkinson's disease, epilepsy, dementia, Alzheimer's disease, Huntington's disease, developmental delay, Chronic Fatigue, Fibromyalgia, Lou Gehrig's, Atypical Learning disorder, muscular dystrophy and diabetes.
+Deficiency of vitamin B12 has been shown to cause mitochondrial disease, and as such potentially is implicated in the known mitochondrial diseases, including autism, cerebral palsy, Parkinson's disease, epilepsy, dementia, Alzheimer's disease, Huntington's disease, developmental delay, Chronic Fatigue, Fibromyalgia, Lou Gehrig's, Atypical Learning disorder, muscular dystrophy, obesity and diabetes.

 Evans et al Protection of radical intermediates at the active site of adenosylcobalamin-dependent methylmalonyl-CoA mutase Biochem 2000 39: 9213-21PMID 10924114